-7.108 The Standing Orders provide for select committees to be appointed to consider legislation and other business.
+7.112 The Standing Orders provide for select committees to be appointed to consider bills and other business.
 Select committees play an important role in the House's functions of scrutinising the Executive and holding it to account, examining proposed and past expenditure, and considering bills.
 Cabinet Ministers are not usually appointed to the subject select committees, but Ministers outside Cabinet may be appointed as members.

 - consider petitions;

 - examine certain international treaties (see paragraphs 7.127 – 7.137);

 - conduct the annual reviews of agencies, Crown entities, state-owned enterprises, Offices of Parliament, and other public organisations.